 Office for Civil Rights (OCR), U.S. Department of Education

-OCR enforces several federal civil rights laws, which prohibit discrimination in public schools on the basis of race, color, national origin, sex, disability, and age.
+OCR enforces several federal civil rights laws, which prohibit discrimination in public schools based on race, color, national origin, sex, disability, and age.
 File complaints with OCR within 180 calendar days of the date of the alleged discrimination.
 206-607-1600 ǀ TDD: 1-800-877-8339 ǀ OCR.Seattle@ed.gov ǀ www.ed.gov/ocr

 Washington State Human Rights Commission (WSHRC)